Originally on NJSpotlight

 The issue is of particular importance in New Jersey, which leads all states in healthcare spending and in the number of visits to medical specialists in the last two years of life.

-State Health Commissioner Mary E. O’Dowd has made planning for end-of-life healthcare decisions a priority, including promoting a– called Practitioner Orders for Life Sustaining Treatment (POLST) — that has the legal force of a doctor’s order when it comes to decisions about whether to put a person on life support.
+State Health Commissioner Mary E. O’Dowd has made planning for end-of-life healthcare decisions a priority, including promoting a new form – called Practitioner Orders for Life Sustaining Treatment (POLST) — that has the legal force of a doctor’s order when it comes to decisions about whether to put a person on life support.

 New Jerseyans “often spend those final months in a hospital or in a clinical setting that they would prefer not to be in,” O’Dowd said at the official launch of “Conversation of a Lifetime” yesterday at the Princeton Public Library.